brianbellini/Mancala/README.md

 	Moving counter clockwise one stone is placed in each of the pockets.

 	If you pass your own home pocket you get to keep that stone.
 	If you pass your oponents pocket you get to skip placing a stone there.

 	If the last stone you drop is in your own home pocket, you get another turn.

-	If the last stone you drop is in an empty pocket on your own side, you get to take all the stones in the pocket directly opposite.
+	If the last stone you drop is in an empty pocket on your own side:
+	You get to take all the stones in the pocket directly opposite.

 	The game is over when all the pockets on one side are empty.